 It’s unlikely that Shanghai will usurp New York and London prices any time soon, but over time it will allow China to exert greater control over the price of the commodity it consumes in vaster quantities than any other country.

 China’s gold consumption isn’t the only thing turning heads.
-I shared with you earlier last week that the country imported 39 percent more copper in March than in the same month last year.
+I shared with you earlier this week that the country imported 39 percent more copper in March than in the same month last year.
 (Shipments also rose 18.7 percent in renminbi terms in March year-over-year.)

 Caixin reports that China’s iron ore imports are surging on lower prices.
 In the first two months of 2016, the country purchased 86 percent more iron than it needs.
 What’s more, total imports were up 84 percent from the same time last year.

 Steel production, which requires iron ore, is likewise ramping up.
 Output is currently at 70.65 million tonnes, an increase of nearly 3 percent year-over-year.